post-hero-img

 If you have an e-commerce site, you may want users to spot your search bar immediately.
 Amazon, for example, has a wide and easily recognizable search at the top of its page.

-Search bar positioning example
+search bar positioning design example

-Work with Synonyms and Typos
+4. Work with Synonyms and Typos

 Your users may not use the expected terms when searching for content on your website, or they may simply misspell words.
 Of course, you always want your users to get results for their searches, whether they’re looking for pricing, prices, or fees.
 It makes a big difference for you and your users if your search tool supports working with synonyms and misspellings.
 However, this requires that you take action yourself and regularly add synonyms and typos to your site search solution.
 The more effort you put into this, the better your search results will be.

-Show Relevant Content First
+5. Show Relevant Content First

 Advanced search tools let you add or remove “weight” from specific pages or sections of your website.
 In this way, you can ensure that less critical content is not displayed high up in the search results and vice versa.
 Another possibility is to promote your business-critical pages so your visitors can find them with ease.

-Search function UI example for showing relevant content first
+search function ui example for showing relevant content first

-Show relevant content search function UI example
+show relevant content search function ui example

 Monitor and Optimize Your Site Search